-1 1 appointment, be employed by the following depositories: 2 (1) One (1) member appointed by the governor who must be the 3 chief executive officer or the chief financial officer of a 4 depository that is a state chartered credit union.
+1 appointment, be employed by the following depositories: 2 (1) One (1) member appointed by the governor who must be the 3 chief executive officer or the chief financial officer of a 4 depository that is a state chartered credit union.
 5 (2) One (1) member appointed by the governor who must be 6 employed by a depository that: 7 (A) is not a state chartered credit union; and 8 (B) has total deposits of less than two hundred fifty million 9 dollars (\$250,000,000).
-10 (3) The member appointed by the president pro tempore of the l 1 senate must be employed by a depository that: 12 (A) is not a state chartered credit union; and 13 (B) has total deposits of at least two hundred fifty million 14 dollars (\$250,000,000) but less than one billion dollars 15 (\$1,000,000,000).
+10 (3) The member appointed by the president pro tempore of the 11 senate must be employed by a depository that: 12 (A) is not a state chartered credit union; and 13 (B) has total deposits of at least two hundred fifty million 14 dollars (\$250,000,000) but less than one billion dollars 15 (\$1,000,000,000).
 16 (4) The member appointed by the speaker of the house of 17 representatives must be employed by a depository that: 18 (A) is not a state chartered credit union; and 19 (B) has total deposits of at least one billion dollars 20 (\$1,000,000,000).
 21 Total deposits shall be determined using the depository's reported 22 deposits based on the information contained in the most recent June 23 30th FDIC Summary of Deposits, Market Share Selection for Indiana.
-23 24 The term of an appointed member is four (4) years from the effective 25 date of the member's appointment.
+24 The term of an appointed member is four (4) years from the effective 25 date of the member's appointment.
 Each appointed member holds 26 office for the term of this appointment and serves after the expiration 27 of that appointment until the member's successor is appointed and 28 qualified.
 An appointed member may be reappointed if the individual 29 satisfies the requirements of this subsection at the time of the 30 reappointment.
 Any appointed member may be removed from office 31 by, and at the pleasure of, the appointing authority.
 32 (b) The officers of the board consist of a chairman, a 33 secretary-investment manager, a vice chairman, and other officers the 34 board determines to be necessary.
 The governor shall name a member 35 of the board to serve as its chairman.
 The treasurer of state shall serve 36 as the secretary-investment manager of the board.
-The board, by 37 38 majority vote, shall elect the other officers.
-Officers, except the secretary-investment manager, shall be named or elected for one (1) 39 10 year terms in January of each year.
-The members and officers of the 10 board are not entitled to any compensation for their services but are entitled to reimbursement for actual and necessary expenses on the same basis as state employees.
+The board, by 37 majority vote, shall elect the other officers.
+Officers, except the 38 secretary-investment manager, shall be named or elected for one (1) 39 year terms in January of each year.
+The members and officers of the 40 board are not entitled to any compensation for their services but are TU obard are not entitled to any compensation for their services but are board are not entitled to any compensation for their services but are entitled to reimbursement for actual and necessary expenses on the same basis as state employees.